Dr. Harold Morrison

 secondary school educators in NJ” and “a living legend” known

-BMI cadets remember Harold Morrison Smith more fundamentally as the teacher,
+remember Harold Morrison Smith more fundamentally as the teacher, counselor,

-counselor, dean, headmaster, and father figure who saw their potential, showed
+dean, headmaster, and father figure who saw their potential, showed them the

-them the importance of education, and gave them a future.
-And that, perhaps, is
+importance of education, and gave them a future.
+And that, perhaps, is the

 years teaching and guiding young people to become decent, God fearing, and